seanmorris/sm-gen/pages/faq.md

 ### Q: I get yq: Error running jq: ParserError: did not find expected &lt;document start&gt;

-You've got `jq` installed, and its aliased to `yq`.
+You've got `jq` installed, and it's aliased to `yq`.
 You need the actual `yq` binary:

-### Q: I get an error “uuid is required.”?

-Ensure uuid is installed and `“uuid` is on your PATH.

-### Q: I get strange YAML errors on pages with no frontmatter?

-There seems to be a bug somewhere in the stack when the markdown file uses `---` for horizontal rules (`<hr />` tags).
-You can work around this issue by using the equivalent `***` notation to acheive the same end-result.

 ```bash
 YQ_VERSION=v4.47.2
 wget -qO /usr/local/bin/yq https://github.com/mikefarah/yq/releases/download/${YQ_VERSION}/yq_linux_amd64
 chmod +x /usr/local/bin/yq
 ```

+### Q: I get an error “uuid is required.”?

+Ensure `uuid` is installed and on your PATH.

+### Q: I get strange YAML errors on pages with no frontmatter?

+There seems to be a bug somewhere in the stack when the Markdown file uses `---` for horizontal rules (`<hr />` tags).
+You can work around this issue by using the equivalent `***` notation to achieve the same end result.

 ### Q: Front-matter isn’t being applied?